Experienced Immigration Lawyers with non-immigrant visa cases serving Miami, Fort Lauderdale, Weston, Orlando and surrounding areas

 To apply for a nonimmigrant visa, applicants need a passport, travel itinerary, dates of the last five visits or trips to the U.S., a resume or curriculum vitae, and some applicants could be asked for additional information.
 For instance, students and exchange visitors will need a SEVIS ID.
 Petition-based temporary workers will need a copy of their I-129.

 While applicants can submit an online nonimmigrant visa application (DS-160), it’s not uncommon for errors to occur due to the paperwork involved, which is why legal representation is recommended.
 Allow us at Szabo Law group to walk you through this process.
 Aron Szabo personally meets with every client and spends time listening and understanding your particular circumstance.
 Szabo Law Group will review your particular circumstance and assist you through the complex process.
-To schedule a free consultation, contact the Szabo Law Group today at (954) 210–6054.
+To schedule consultation, contact the Szabo Law Group today at (954) 210–6054.